A Guide to the Best Craft Breweries in Alsace, France

 Brasserie TAAL: Artisan Beers in the Vosges Foothills

 Venturing into the foothills of the Vosges, I discovered Brasserie TAAL.
-This brewery is another example of the dedication you find in Alsace’s craft beer scene.
-They’re all about artisan beers, often with that distinctive hoppy character that I’ve come to appreciate.
-It feels like a place where the brewers are really experimenting and pushing boundaries with their recipes.
+This brewery is another example of the dedication you can spot in Alsace craft beer scene, it’s kinda obvious.
+They’re pretty focused on artisan beers, and a lot of them have that specific, punchy hoppy character that I’ve personally started to enjoy.
+It gives you this feeling that the brewers are really tinkering, experimenting, nudging the limits a bit with their recipe work, you know.

 Brasserie Bisaiguë: Sophistication in a Historic Setting